Microdrillia circumvertens

 Microdrillia circumvertens is a species of sea snail, a marine gastropod mollusk in the family Borsoniidae.

 Description

 The height of the small, milky-white shell attains 6 mm, its width 2.25 mm.
-It has an ovate-fusiform shape.
-It contains 8 whorls.
+It has an ovate-fusiform shape, containing 8 whorls.
 The body whorl is bicarinate.
-A very beautiful spirally carinate and lirate species.
+It is a highly spirally carinate and lirate species.
 The short canal and wide sinus proclaim it rightly placed in Microdrillia and the acute carinae are peculiar.
-The aperture is oblique and oblong.
-The columella contains no plications.
+The aperture is oblique and oblong, with the columella containing no plications.